AnaTomomi/externalfactors_on_functionalconnectivity/README.md

 There are three main folders in the repository:

 - docs: contains documentation on how to preprocess and analyze data to replicate the results published in the paper "Longitudinal single-subject neuroimaging study reveals effects of daily environmental, physiological, and lifestyle factors on functional brain connectivity".
-- results: results from the statistical tests run to test hypothesis H1-H8.
+- results: results from the statistical tests run to test hypothesis H1-H8 and the supplementary results.
 - src: source code to preprocess and analyze the data.

 Each folder contains further explanations about their contents in their README files.